-In biology, adaptations mean any modifications in the form and structure, in the behaviour, and the physiological processes of plants and animals about their environments including temperature, light intensity, water status, type of soil, and atmosphere of the habitats.
+Adaptations mean any modifications in the form and structure, behaviour, and the physiological processes of plants and animals according to their environments including temperature, light intensity, water status, type of soil, and atmosphere of the habitats.

-Habitats, therefore, are the particular places where organisms exist, with a particular composite of abiotic and biotic factors.
-It is quite relevant because adaptations help increase an organism’s fitness which is the organism’s capacity to survive and reproduce in its environment.
+Habitats are the particular places where organisms exist, with a composite of abiotic and biotic factors.
+Adaptations help increase an organism’s fitness which is the capacity of an organism to survive and reproduce in its environment.
 They allow organisms to get the most out of any available resources, avoid predation, deal with stress factors and outcompete other members of the same species for reproductive opportunities and food.
-Knowledge of adaptations is important to know ecological processes hence allowing one to grasp the dynamics of how and why certain species continue to exist and even adapt in the face of changing pressures in their respective environment.
+Knowledge of adaptations is important to know ecological processes and why certain species continue to exist and even adapt in the face of changing pressures in their respective environment.

 Structural adaptations: These are changes in an organism’s body or morphology, which increase the survivability and ability of the organism to reproduce in the habitat.